-North Turkey Creek Trail is a 6.2 mile moderately trafficked out and back trail located near Raleigh, NC that features a river and is rated as difficult.
+North Turkey Creek Trail is a 6.2 mile moderately trafficked out and back trail located near Raleigh, North Carolina that features a river and is rated as difficult.
 The trail is primarily used for hiking, trail running, and mountain biking and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash